Why Hospitals Highly Value a Nursing B.S. Degree

 Why do so many hospital systems value nurses who have a bachelor’s degree?
 Why does the bachelor’s degree increase a nurse’s chances of getting hired and experiencing job security?

-We sat down with Dr. Cheryl Nosek, chair of the Daemen College Nursing Department, to find out why there is a distinction among nursing students with their bachelor’s degree among hospitals.
+We sat down with Dr. Cheryl Nosek, chair of the Daemen University Nursing Department, to find out why there is a distinction among nursing students with their bachelor’s degree among hospitals.

 Better patient outcomes more often

 Nosek believes the bachelor’s degree helps nurses look at things from a broader, critical thinking perspective so that they are able to recognize subtle changes in the patient’s condition more quickly and therefore can intervene sooner to improve patient outcomes.